Brake Fluid

 Brake fluid is a hydraulic fluid used in hydraulic brake and clutch application and is used to transfer the force you press onto the pedal into pressure to the front and rear brakes, thereby stopping the car.
 The fluid converts the energy through the brake line, compressing the brake pads and squeezing on the rotors.
 If you have a drum brake system this will also rely on brake fluid as an important component.

-Why Do I Need to Check and Change Brake Fluid
+Why Do I Need to Check My Brake Fluid

 Keeping on top of your brake fluid is an important part of maintaining your vehicle, and any issues with your braking system is a fast-track to an otherwise avoidable accident.
 Over time your brake fluid will become contaminated with both water and metal particles from the braking system, and these contaminations make the liquid more compressible, which reduces the effectiveness of the brake pedal.
 Making sure you check and change the fluid will prevent corrosion and vastly reduce the risk of any components failing.